-Recently Issued Accounting Standards Update - In December 2023, the FASB issued ASU 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures," which will enhance annual income tax disclosures to address investor requests for more information about the tax risks and opportunities present in an entity's operations.
-The amendments require disclosure of additional information in specified categories with respect to the reconciliation of the effective tax rate to the statutory rate (the rate reconciliation) for federal, state, and foreign income taxes.
+In December 2023, the FASB issued ASU 2023-09, "Income Taxes (Topic 740): Improvements to Income Tax Disclosures," which is intended to enhance annual income tax disclosures to address investor requests for more information about the tax risks and opportunities present in an entity's operations.
+The amendments in this standard require disclosure of additional information in specified categories with respect to the reconciliation of the effective tax rate to the statutory rate (the rate reconciliation) for federal, state, and foreign income taxes.
 They also require greater detail about individual reconciling items in the rate reconciliation to the extent the impact of those items exceeds a specified threshold.
 In addition to new disclosures associated with the rate reconciliation, the amendments in this update require information pertaining to taxes paid (net of refunds received) to be disaggregated for federal, state, and foreign taxes and further disaggregated for specific jurisdictions to the extent the related amounts exceed a quantitative threshold.
-The amendments in this update are effective for annual periods beginning after December 15, 2023, and early adoption is permitted.
-We are currently assessing the timing and impacts of adopting this standard.
+The amendments in this update are effective for annual periods beginning after December 15, 2024.
+We adopted this guidance for 2024 - earlier than the effective date.
+Our adoption did not result in a material impact to our consolidated financial statements.
+See Note 12 for additional information regarding income taxes.

-In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures," which will improve annual and interim reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
-The amendment enhances interim disclosure requirements, clarifies circumstances in which an entity can disclose multiple segment measures of profit or loss, provides new segment disclosure requirements for entities with a single reportable segment, and contains other disclosure requirements.
+In November 2023, the FASB issued ASU 2023-07, "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures," which is intended to improve annual and interim reportable segment disclosure requirements, primarily through enhanced disclosures about significant segment expenses.
+The amendments in this standard enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
 The amendments in this update are effective for annual periods beginning after December 15, 2023, and interim periods within annual periods beginning after December 15, 2024.
-Early adoption is permitted.
-We are currently assessing the timing and impacts of adopting this standard.
+We adopted this guidance as of the effective date.
+Our adoption did not result in a material impact to our consolidated financial statements and disclosures.